nautobot/nautobot/nautobot/docs/user-guides/getting-started/creating-devices.md

 1. Click on **Devices** in the top navigation menu
 2. Find **Device Roles** on the drop-down menu
 3. Select `+`
-4. In the `Add a new device role` form, populate a Name
+4. In the `Add a new device role` form, populate the `Name`
-    * The Slug will auto-populate based on the Name, but can be manually overwritten
+    * The `Slug` will auto-populate based on the `Name` field, but can be manually overwritten
 5. Click on Create

 !!! note